oaa-examples/old-menu-button/README.md

 ARIA properties & states:

-* `aria-controls` attribute specifies the menu container element that the button controls
+* `aria-controls` attribute: specifies the menu container element that the button controls
-* `aria-expanded`: set to true when menu is visible, false otherwise
+* `aria-expanded` attribute: set to true when menu is visible, false otherwise

 Related objects: